Introduction to HED

 Instead of cryptic event codes, HED lets you describe events in plain, structured language:

-Example: Simple HED annotation
+Example: Traditional event encoding vs simple HED annotation

 Traditional event marker: stimulus_type: 3